What I offer

 I am committed to regular CPD: Continuing Professional Development.

 Recent training workshops I’ve attended include; assessment training, working with other theory thoughts in a Person Centred way, working creatively, working with self harm, insight into substance misuse, attachment and loss, eating disorders and mindfulness based stress reduction.

 I am committed to regular supervision and personal development through on-going psychotherapy.

 In addition to my private practice clients I work with two long established and respected counselling agencies: Nottingham Counselling Services and Derby Women’s Centre, I feel this strengthens and increases my range of knowledge, skills & experience.

-I am a registered member of the BACP (British Association of Counselling and Psychotherapy) and work in accordance with their ethical framework/guidelines.
+I am an accredited member of the BACP (British Association of Counselling and Psychotherapy) and work in accordance with their ethical framework/guidelines.

 Other qualifications which I feel enhance my work include: Art & Design and Psychology.

 The Horsetail plant can be classed as a flowerless, troublesome, tough weed.
 However, we can choose to look for the positives in all living ‘things’ if we wish.
 The Horsetail plant is also valued by various cultures and can be used as a natural remedy; beneficial for its numerous healing qualities; to repair, aid strength, restore and sooth. – Strong and supportive.